Christmas is coming to Barbourville

 Other events include the annual Christmas Tree Lighting ceremony.
 This will be held at 6 p.m. on December 1 at the Knox County Courthouse.

-The annual Snowman Hunt will kick-off on November 23 at 5 p.m.
-The first clue will be announced on www.facebook.com/barbourville.christmas.
+The annual Snowman Hunt, which kicked-off on November 23 at 5 p.m., is still ongoing, too.
+Clues are being announced on www.facebook.com/barbourville.christmas.
 There is a $500 cash prize this year.

 The annual Christmas Bazaar will be held December 1 from 10 a.m. to 8 p.m. and December 2 from 9 a.m. to 3 p.m. at the Family Life Center at First Baptist Church.
 Holiday gifts, decorating ideas and hand-made crafts will be available at the bazaar.
 There will also be a Christmas tree and wreath auction, a top baker showcase, story time with Santa and the Farmers’ Market will be present.